Quick Start Guide

 Step 3: Synchronize the Beatgrid

-Once analysis is complete, we can click directly into the Synchronize tab.
+Analysis should have completed by now.
+At this point we can click directly into the Synchronize tab.

 Use the offset slider to align the beatgrid with your track.
 Here's how to get it right: